Showing posts with label Banana Bread Recipe. Show all posts

 After searching online for a Pumpkin Loaf recipe, I decided I didn't like any of them - too complicated.

 My Banana Loaf recipe is six freaking ingredients, all in one bowl!
 Easy peasy.
-Thus began the experiment to modify my fave recipe to make my very first Pumpkin Loaf.
+Thus, I began experimenting to modify my favorite recipe to make my first Pumpkin Loaf.

-The biggest challenge was trying to determine how much Pumpkin Pie Filling to use to replace three medium to large bananas in a banana loaf.
+The biggest challenge was determining how much Pumpkin Pie Filling to replace three medium to large bananas in a banana loaf.

-After googling around a bit, I determined that one half plus a heaping tablespoon of a 540ml can of Pumpkin Pie Filling should work.
+After googling around, I determined that one-half plus a heaping tablespoon of a 540ml can of Pumpkin Pie Filling should work.
 Actually, I had no idea - it was a cross-your-fingers-and-toes guess.

 The original banana loaf recipe is here.